RuedigerVoigt/compatibility/README.md

 * `ValueError`: Raised when invalid parameters are provided to the `Check` class.
 * `compatibility.err.BadDate`: Raised when the `release_date` parameter contains an invalid or malformed date.
 * `compatibility.err.ParameterContradiction`: Raised when conflicting parameters are provided (e.g., a system marked as both fully supported and incompatible).

+## Use Cases

+### When Your Package Requires Specific Python Versions
+Use `min_version` to prevent your package from running on older Python versions that lack required features (like match statements, structural pattern matching, or newer typing features).

+### When You Know Specific Python Versions Are Broken
+Use `incompatible_versions` to block specific Python versions where your package has known issues (e.g., bugs in Python itself, or dependencies that break on certain versions).

+### When Users Report Bugs on Untested Python Versions
+Use `max_tested_version` to warn users when they're running your package on newer Python versions you haven't tested yet.
+This helps manage expectations and reduces false bug reports.

+### When You Drop Support for Old Python Versions
+After dropping Python 3.9 support, use this library to give users a clear error message instead of cryptic import errors or runtime failures.

+### When Your Package Only Works on Certain Operating Systems
+Use `system_support` to declare which operating systems (Linux, macOS, Windows) are fully supported, partially supported, or incompatible.
+For example, if your package uses Linux-specific system calls.

+### When You Want Users to Update Old Package Versions
+Use `nag_over_update` to gently remind users to check for updates after your package has been out for a while, without any privacy concerns (no network calls, no tracking).